Topics

 (III)Energy required for digestion and immunity

 Some research has shown that the energy required for digestion is not the same.
 This is called “diet-induced thermogenesis,” and it requires a great deal of energy to convert proteins into amino acids, fats into fatty acids, and carbohydrates into glucose.
-It is said that when proteins are broken down into amino acids, they require as much as five times more energy to digest as fats, because enzymes must unravel their tightly wound bonds[9].
+It is said that when proteins are broken down into amino acids, they require much more energy to digest than fats, because enzymes must unravel their tightly wound bonds[6].

-According to Prof. Dunn, it also differs between whole grains and refined wheat.
-In a 2010 study, they found that people who ate 600-or 800-kcal portions of whole-wheat bread with sunflower seeds, kernels of grain, and cheddar cheese expended twice as much energy to digest that food as those who ate the same amount of white bread and "processed cheese products.”
-Consequently, those who ate whole-wheat substantially obtained ten percent fewer calories, they said[10].
+It also differs between whole grains and refined wheat.
+A 2010 study found that people who ate 600-or 800-kcal portions of whole-wheat bread with sunflower seeds, kernels of grain, and cheddar cheese, expended twice as much energy to digest that food as those who ate the same amount of white bread and "processed cheese products.”
+Consequently, those who ate whole-wheat bread substantially obtained ten percent fewer calories, they said[7].

 Many Japanese and Koreans traditionally love to eat raw fish or meat, if they’re fresh.